 Due, in part, to the early stage of our drug candidate research and development process, we cannot predict whether regulatory approval will be obtained for any product we develop.
-Our drug candidates in clinical trials are in early stage Phase I and Phase II trials.
+All but one of our drug candidates in clinical trials are in Phase I and Phase II trials.
 Our other drug candidates are still undergoing preclinical testing.
 We have also licensed to Pfizer our portfolio of CCR2 antagonist compounds.
 We have no control over the further clinical development of any compounds we licensed to Pfizer.
 Compounds developed by us, alone or with other parties, may not prove to be safe and effective in clinical trials and may not meet all of the applicable regulatory requirements needed to receive marketing approval.
 If regulatory approval of a product is granted, this approval will be limited to those disease states and conditions for which the product is demonstrated through clinical trials to be safe and effective.
 Failure to obtain regulatory approval would delay or prevent us from commercializing products.

 Outside the United States, our ability to market a product is contingent upon receiving a marketing authorization from the appropriate regulatory authorities.
 This foreign regulatory approval process typically includes all of the risks associated with the FDA approval process described above and may also include additional risks.
+The requirements governing the conduct of clinical trials, product licensing, pricing and reimbursement vary greatly from country to country and may require us to perform additional testing and expend additional resources.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities or by the FDA.

-We may not obtain a special protocol assessment for our JAK inhibitor for myelofibrosis.
-A special protocol assessment does not guarantee any particular outcome from regulatory review, including any regulatory approval.
+Although we obtained a special protocol assessment for our JAK inhibitor for myelofibrosis, a special protocol assessment does not guarantee any particular outcome from regulatory review, including any regulatory approval.